EAlas7alo/Apo/README.md

 A journaling app.

-Allows the user to create journal entries with attachments and reminders.
+Allows the user to create journal entries with attachments.
+The user may also create reminders.

 ## Features

-Entries shown in a feed chronologically or by topic.
+Entries shown in a feed

-Generatable graphs based on activity.

-Store data in the device and in the server.

-(extra features after these are done)
+Entries may contain images or photos

+Folder structure for organizing entries

+Data stored on a server.

+Authentication

 ## Implementation